 10. Take Fresh Instead of Dried Fruits

-Whenever it is in your discretion to choose, go for fresh over dried fruit.
-Dried fruit boasts many of the same benefits of its plumper counterparts, but posses a higher concentration of the amount of sugar and calories per serving since the water has been removed.
+Whenever it is at your discretion to choose, go for fresh over dried fruit.
+Dried fruit boasts many of the same benefits of its plumper counterparts, but posses a higher concentration of sugar and calories per serving since the water has been removed.
 A cup of grapes, for instance, contains 15 grams of sugar and around 60 calories while a cup of raisins contains 98 grams of sugar and nearly 500 calories.

 Did you find this article helpful?
-Share your feelings at the comment section below, please.
+Share your feelings in the comment section below.